Fetching primary parquet sources and computing exhibits.

 Which countries over-recovered, and which were left behind

-For each country with at least USD 1B in exports in 2019, we fit ln(exports) = a + b · year on 2010-2019, extrapolate to 2024, and compute recovery = actual_2024 / trend_2024.
-Log-linear extrapolation is the canonical baseline in the “trade resilience” literature (Espitia et al. 2022, World Bank Policy Research WP 9869).
+For each country with at least USD 1B in exports in 2019, we fit ln(exports) = a + b ยท year on 2010-2019, extrapolate to 2024, and compute recovery = actual_2024 / trend_2024.
+Log-linear extrapolation is the canonical baseline in the 'trade resilience' literature (Espitia et al. 2022, World Bank Policy Research WP 9869).
 The map colours deviations from 1, so blue = over-trend, red = under-trend.

 Recovery index (2024 actual divided by 2010-2019 trend extrapolation)